LatAmStartups/LatAmStartups.github.io/_posts/2016-01-17-featured-latam-tech-market-mexico.md

 ---

 <p>
 Mexico has its own, very particular culture.
 The country is not similar to any other in the region.
-Find more about the Mexican tech sector, and how to scale your startup in this enormous market.
+Find out more about the Mexican tech sector, and how to scale your startup in this enormous market.
 </p>
 <!--more-->
 <p>